xiaket/etc/murmur/README.md

 ## Output

+### File Transcription Mode
 The transcription will be saved as a text file in the same directory as the input file, with the same name but a `.txt` extension.

+### Voice Recording Mode
+- Press and hold the **spacebar** to start recording
+- Release the **spacebar** to stop recording and begin transcription
+- Status messages will show processing progress:
+  - "Waiting for Whisper response..." during transcription
+  - "Waiting for OpenAI response..." during text enhancement
+- The enhanced transcription will be displayed in the terminal and the program will exit normally

 ## Debugging